What skin problems can be treated online?

 Table of Content:

-When is online dermatology a good alternative? | Practical factors | Skin problems diagnosed online | Online care pathway | Price | How to start a consultation? | Common misconceptions | When an in-person appointment is necessary | FAQ
+When is online dermatology a good alternative? | Skin problems diagnosed online | Online care pathway | Price | How to start a consultation? | Common misconceptions | When an in-person appointment is necessary | FAQ

 In practice, this covers many everyday conditions and most maintenance care.
 Here is a comprehensive guide to when online care is a suitable replacement.

-When is online dermatology a good alternative?
+When is online dermatology a good alternative to in-person consultations?

 - Initial assessment of common skin issues: Effective for concerns such as hand dryness, rashes, fungal infections, warts, and cold sores, where dermatologists can diagnose and prescribe remotely.